Learn more with this free online training course on the Meraki Learning Hub:

-Cisco Meraki Access Points can be configured to broadcast a dedicated SSID for Site Surveys, without the access point requiring an active Internet connection to the cloud controller.
+Cisco Meraki Access Points can be configured to broadcast a dedicated SSID for Site Surveys, without the access point requiring an active Internet connection to the Meraki Dashboard.
 Clients can then connect to this SSID in order to conduct passive or active site surveys.
-An MR in site survey mode will be denoted by a blinking green status LED on the unit.
+A MR in site survey mode will be denoted by a blinking green status LED on the unit.

 Configuring a Survey SSID

 The following instructions outline how to enable site survey mode on an MR access point: